xinlan-science/xinlan-science.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the Department of Geography, Environment, and Spatial Sciences at Michigan State University.
-My research focuses on the intersection of water resources and machine learning, with particular interests in hydrological modeling and climate change impact assessment.
+As a hydrologist, I am at the forefront of tackling the global challenge of water scarcity by employing a blend of state-of-the-art hydrological models, remote sensing technologies, and machine learning.
+My work is rooted in a deep understanding of water systems and is driven by a passion for developing sustainable water management and conservation solutions.

 ## Research Interests